-The City of Portsmouth has administered the CDBG entitlement program in Portsmouth for over 30 years.
+The City of Portsmouth has administered the CDBG entitlement program in Portsmouth for over 40 years.
 During this time the City has ensured adherence to CDBG program rules as well as compliance with federal regulations governing the use of funds.
 In the previous five year consolidated planning period, progress was made on several of the community development goals established for housing, public facilities, accessibility and public services, including:

-- Improved the housing stock of eligible individuals and families; - Removed architectural barriers to accessibility for homeowners and in public facilities; - Carried out thousands of linear feet in streetscape improvements; - Assisted over thirty first-time homebuyers; - Provided grants to agencies providing key social supports for thousands of eligible households and families; - Leveraged funding for various public facility improvement projects for non-profit service agencies; and - Provided grants and loans for the development and renovation of several units in affordable housing complexes.
+- Improved the housing stock of eligible individuals and families; - Removed architectural barriers to accessibility for homeowners and in public facilities; - Provided grants to agencies providing key social supports for thousands of eligible households and families; - Leveraged funding for various public facility improvement projects for non-profit service agencies; and - Provided grants and loans for making improvements or renovations in affordable housing complexes.